denyshon/twitch-pause-on-space/README.md

 ```
 where ```e``` is the original ```this.mouseTrapInstance.stopCallback```.

-# What the extension does
+## What the extension does
-The extension intercepts Space keydown/keyup events and replaces them with corresponding events for K (the key which Twitch uses for the functionality we need).
+The extension intercepts Space keydown/keyup events on Twitch domains and replaces them with the corresponding K keydown/keyup events (K is the key Twitch uses for the functionality we need).

 The extension also keeps Twitch safeguards in place, ignoring events in editable fields.